Corruption13/SOS-APP/README.md

-A REST-API for managing disasters all over the world.
+A Web-App for managing disasters all over the world.